 Some of the most common strategies for minimizing tax include:

-3. Maximizing tax-advantaged accounts: Individuals can initiate tax-advantaged accounts such as 401(k) plans or IRAs to reduce their current-year tax liability while also saving for retirement.
+Maximizing tax-advantaged accounts: Individuals can initiate tax-advantaged accounts such as 401(k) plans or traditional IRA to reduce their current-year tax liabilities while also saving for retirement.

-4. Gifting and charitable giving: Businesses can reduce their taxable income by making charitable donations.
-Individuals can also benefit from this, as well as by giving gifts to family members or other beneficiaries.
+Gifting and charitable giving: Businesses can reduce their taxable income by making charitable donations.
+Individuals can also get tax benefit from this, as well as by giving gifts to family members or other beneficiaries.

-Tax-loss harvesting: Investors can offset taxable gains by selling losing investments and using the losses to offset gains.
+Tax-loss harvesting: Investors can offset capital gains by selling losing investments and using the losses to offset gains.
 This strategy can help investors minimize their tax liability while also rebalancing their portfolio.

 Choosing the best tax professional